WKLI-FM

-WKLI-FM (100.9 FM, "100.9 The Cat") is a commercial FM radio station, licensed to Albany, New York, and serving the Capital District, including Schenectady and Troy.
+WKLI-FM (100.9 MHz, "100.9/107.1 The Cat") is a commercial radio station, licensed to Albany, New York, and serving the Capital District, including Schenectady and Troy.
 The station is owned by Pamal Broadcasting and broadcasts a country music radio format.
+Its programming is simulcast on WKBE (107.1 FM) in Corinth.

 WKLI-FM has an effective radiated power (ERP) of 6,000 watts.
 Its transmitter is off Kings Road near the New York State Thruway in Guilderland near the boundary of Colonie and Schenectady, adjacent to the station's former radio studios.
 WKLI-FM now has its studios and offices in the Pamal Broadcasting facility on Johnson Road in Latham near Crossroads Plaza.